MBD Consultants, LLC dba XG Consultants Group, Inc.

 - Geolocation data.
 This might include location information while using one of our apps.

 - Audio, electronic, visual, thermal, olfactory, or similar information.
-Examples of this category including identifiable information obtained about you while speaking with our customer service representatives on the telephone.
+Examples of this category including identifiable information obtained about you while speaking with our customer service representatives on the telephone and/or by video camera.

 - Professional or employment-related information.